Future Music #2 (15 June 20)

 19:00 AI Creativity and The Challenge of Time

 The mathematician Marcus du Sautoy, PRiSM Co-Director and Simonyi Professor for the Public Understanding of Science at the University of Oxford, explores AI machine learning as a collaborative partner in the creative arts.
-He reads a new piece written especially for PRiSM Future Music #2.
+He will read a new piece written especially for PRiSM Future Music #2.
+A live Twitter Q&A with @MarcusduSautoy will ran alongside this event.

 20:00 People & Things by Jennifer Walshe | PRiSM Commission World Premiere